Eric-Wallace/universal-triggers/README.md

-# Universal Adversarial Triggers for NLP
+# Universal Adversarial Triggers for Attacking and Analyzing NLP

-This is the official code for the EMNLP 2019 paper, Universal Adversarial Triggers for NLP.
+This is the official code for the EMNLP 2019 paper, Universal Adversarial Triggers for Attacking and Analyzing NLP.
 This repository contains the code for replicating our experiments and creating universal triggers.

 Read our [blog](http://www.ericswallace.com/triggers) and our [paper](https://arxiv.org/abs/1908.07125) for more information on the method.